There are a number of ways to get involved with the Diplomacy Lab at IU.

 The Diplomacy Lab program is open to all Indiana University faculty members who are interested in engaging their classes in a collaborative project identified by the State Department.
 The U.S Department of State identifies projects open to participating universities approximately six months prior to each semester.

 How do I bid?

 IUB Faculty who wish to participate in Diplomacy Lab may submit online bids for a primary and secondary project by the current cycles designated deadline.
-Although, due to the University's four project submission limitation, not all project bids will be guaranteed for submission.
+View the project completion guidelines for more information.
+Due to the University's four project submission limitation, not all project bids will be guaranteed for submission.